 "A critic is someone who knows the way, but can't drive."

 I don't mind if you review me harshly, just say whatever you need to say outright; I'm not particularly sensitive.
 If it is apparent that you're a troll, experience shows that trolls feed on the attention of others, so I will ignore you, or delete if the review is anonymous.
 I have one request though: For those who give more critical commentary beyond the usual one-liners I would prefer that you leave some way for me to communicate with you so that I may further improve myself and learn from you.
-Sometimes it does take a shock to make you realize what you're doing isn't the best; how you follow through with it after is most important.

 Unsafe External Link